arceryz/blind-nature/design/seed.md

 ### The Forest Network

 Because navigating an arbitrary forest without guidance is hard (even as a sighted person!), the entire world map is covered by a network of junctions and paths.
-A junction *can* be a key location in the map.
+A key location in the map should have a nearby junction.
 The area around a junction should be as unique as possible to aid in orientation (more details in [Orientation](#orientation)).

 The paths between junctions do not have to be as recognizable as the junctions themselves, but some small details can be added.
 The whole essence of the network is to provide **known routes to fall back on** during exploration.